News & Visitor Information at the Center at Fairfield

 General Information

-The Center at Fairfield is a hub of environmental education activities and events throughout the year.
+The Fairfield Nature Center is a hub of environmental education activities and events throughout the year.
 The Center has live education animals, exhibit areas, and a Nature Store with a wide variety of birding and nature-related merchandise.
 The Center’s grounds feature a pollinator garden, live birds of prey compound and adjoins the 155-acre Roy and Margot Larsen Wildlife Sanctuary.
 The Sanctuary offers visitors seven miles of walking trails featuring streams, ponds, forest, and fields with diverse plant and animal communities, and also includes the mile-long Edna Strube Chiboucas Special Use Trail.

 The Chiboucas Special Use Trail opened in 1999 and was refurbished in 2012.
 Designed for wheelchair use, the Trail was the first project undertaken by the Wheels in the Woods Foundation.
 It was renovated in the spring of 2020 to provide an upgrade and repair damage caused by last year’s storms.
 To accommodate wheelchairs, the trail is five-to-seven feet wide and paved with finely crushed rock.
 It circles through the sanctuary’s 155 acres, following an easy grade through the woods, along the edge of a meadow and over several streams and swamps.
 Interpretive signs stand at intervals along the way, and there are numerous benches available.